wkrettek/youmirror-py/README.md

                     | -- files
 ```

 You may notice that I use the term 'single' to refer to a single youtube video.
 This is leaning into the fact that there is a lot of information that can be downloaded from a youtube video, including downloading the audio separately, or downloading the captions.
-Also, singles are youtube videos that were added separately from a playlist or a channel
+Also, singles are youtube videos that were added separately from a playlist or a channel.

 ## Downloading